-There are limited data for uptake into plants.
-As part of a study on the toxicity of PFOS (potassium salt) to seven plant species (Section 5.4.2.1), concentrations of PFOS in plant tissues were measured.
-The concentrations in plant vegetative tissues were generally in the range of 1-2 times the concentration in soil.
-The values around twice the soil level were found at lower exposure concentrations, where the plants were less likely to be affected by the exposure.
-Concentrations in fruit were lower, less than 10% of the soil level.
-No specific data were located on transfer to meat or milk, processes which are considered in the estimation of exposure to humans through the environment.
-There are limited measurements of levels in food, which are discussed in Section 3.3.5.
-In the absence of specific data, uptake and accumulation factors for these are usually estimated from the log Kow value.
+There are no specific data for uptake into plants or transfer to meat or milk, processes which are considered in the estimation of exposure to humans through the environment.
+Uptake and accumulation factors for these are usually estimated from the log Kow value.
 For the purpose of this evaluation, the surrogate log Kow value estimated above from the fish data will be used.
 This is a log Kow value of 4.88.